The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Numerical methods

 Between two full updating sweeps involving the whole lattice, we performed several hierarchical updates on small sub-lattices centered around the defect, in order to update more frequently the links with tempered boundary conditions.
 This is done to improve the efficiency of the algorithm, as this is the region where new topological excitations are more likely to be created/destroyed.
 Moreover, after each swap is proposed, we translate the links of the periodic replica by one lattice spacing in a random direction, moving also consistently the position of the twisted plaquettes.
 This step is done to effectively move the position of the defect around the lattice, which is expected to improve the efficiency of the algorithm, as in this way topological excitations are created/destroyed in different space-time points.
+For further technical details regarding hierarchical updates, we refer the reader to the original papers~\cite{Hasenbusch:2017unr,Bonanno:2020hht}.

 In a few words, given that the numerical effort required by hierarchical udpates, translations and swaps is negligible compared to the full sweeps of the lattice, one full parallel tempering updating step requires a numerical effort which is of the order of $N_r \times n_{\ov}$.
 This observation will be crucial to compare the efficiency of this algorithm with the standard one.